APGRoboCop/rcbotold/README.md

 * added: Linux bot slow-motion fix by w00tguy
 * added: Team DeathMatch mode supported for HLDM, Op4DM, DMC and TS
 * added: Weapon Switch tactic added for when their clips are empty
-* added: Smart pointers and modern C++ features to reduce potential memory leaks
+* added: Smart pointers, RAII and modern C++ features to reduce potential memory leaks and bug prone crashes
+* added: Assertions for debugging purposes and sanity checks

 * changed: Increased the bot's flexibility
 * changed: Avoid using welder in NS Combat